Mordecai

-One theory frequently discussed in scholarship suggests that the Book of Esther serves as an etiology for Purim, with Mordecai and Esther representing the Babylonian gods Marduk and Ishtar in a historicized Babylonian myth or ritual.
+The historicity of Mordecai and the other characters in the Book of Esther, is a topic of longstanding debate.
+Traditionally seen as historical characters, there are scholars which still ascribe to this view.
+A popular theory frequently discussed in scholarship suggests that the Book of Esther serves as an etiology for Purim, with Mordecai and Esther representing the Babylonian gods Marduk and Ishtar in a historicized Babylonian myth or ritual.
 The identification of Mordecai with a Persian official named "Marduka" mentioned in an inscription from the reign of Xerxes I is debated, with some scholars rejecting the connection while others support it due to the commonality of name and office.
 Even if the Marduka who was mentioned in the inscription was not Mordecai himself it shows the name was in use during that period.